 Mary Anne Farrow

 Mary Anne is a founding member of East Texans for Liberty and an Executive Board member.
-Mary Anne serves in the position of Secretary for ET4L and has served as the committee chair for both Education and Caring for Texas committees.
+Mary Anne serves in the position of Secretary and Treasurer for ET4L and has served as the committee chair for both Education and Caring for Texas committees.

 Mary Anne is a true conservative, whose passions include pro-life, educational choice, and property tax reform.
 Mary Anne also has a soft spot for our amazing law enforcement, recently assisting in the outfitting of law enforcement officers in Upshur County with active shooter vests.

 A native of Indianapolis, Indiana, Mary Anne Farrow got to Texas as fast as she could!
 She is an Administrative Assistant with the Department of Family and Protective Services, specifically with Child Protective Services, and a fluent Spanish bilingual with a legal background.

 In her spare time, she is a cantor and lector at her parish church, loves to garden, sing anytime, anywhere, and you will always catch her with a book in her hand.
 She loves being out in the country living the simple life, loves her animals and chickens, and adores her family.
 She also is a huge Harry Potter nerd!